 So what’s it like taking care of over one hundred doggie daycare campers plus dog and cat boarders?
-Well let’s look at 6 things you never knew happened at our pet resort and that should give you an idea.
+Well, let’s look at 6 things you never knew happened at our pet resort and that should give you an idea.

 6:20AM the floodgates open.

-Time to clean, feed, walk, and LOVE all the furry friends who have enjoyed a night at camp Taylor Crossing.
+Time to clean, feed, walk and LOVE all the furry friends who have enjoyed a night at camp Taylor Crossing.

 There are 9 boarding areas spread across 12,000 square feet at this veterinary hospital’s campus…each area’s guests demanding our undivided attention.
 The noise level is high, as the guests don’t mind barking to let us know it’s feeding and potty time.

-Feeling like a fish out of water, I watch as the resort team synchronize tasks like honeybees.
+Feeling like a fish out of water, I watch as the resort team synchronizes tasks like honeybees.
 It is a professionally choreographed routine…each member knows exactly where to go and what to do when they get there.